ostreedev/ostree/docs/manual/introduction.md

 transparently take advantage of some BTRFS features if deployed on it.

+OSTree is orthogonal to virtualization mechanisms like AMIs and qcow2 images, though it's most useful though if you plan to update stateful VMs in-place, rather than generating new images.

+In practice, users of "bare metal" configurations will find the OSTree model most useful.

 ## Atomic transitions between parallel-installable read-only filesystem trees

 Another deeply fundamental difference between both package